What are the minimum system requirements for Knit?

 - Changes forced by Data Source vendors: Knit indexes your accounts at Google, Microsoft, Dropbox, Slack etc. using interfaces they provide.
 These vendor interfaces change constantly, and we have to update our products to keep working with them.
 After a period of time, your account’s vendor may have made so many interface changes that the older version of Knit will no longer work with it.

 - Bug-fixes and security updates: we are constantly fixing bugs, and some of these may be security updates.
 For a complex product like this, you may not even realize that you are impacted by a bug that manifests itself only occassionally or in a subtle way.

 - Performance improvements: Knit uses your own computer to do all of its work and to store index files.
 We are constantly working to reduce its impact to ensure your computer remains usable even when Digital Manager processes are running in the background.

 - New capabilities: You may not care about new capabilities like support for a new Data Source that you aren’t going to use anyway.
 However, a lot of new capabilities are actually small usability improvements that can add up to making a big difference.

 Date columns show dates in different colors.
 What do the different colors mean?

-What appearance customization does Blob support?
+What appearance customization does Knit support?

 There are too many possibilities to show them all, but here are some pictures of the same screen with different appearance settings.